American Standard & American Eagle:

-Just off Old Route 66, as you roll into Lexington, Illinois, something unusual greets you—a towering 11-foot elephant made of scrap metal, crowned in red, white, and blue.
-This isn't your average roadside curiosity.
-It's American Standard, a monumental sculpture-turned-political-platform created by artist and 2020 presidential write-in candidate, Kasey Wells.
+Just off Old Route 66, as you roll into Lexington, something unusual greets you.
+A towering 11-foot elephant made of scrap metal, crowned in red, white, and blue.
+The elephant is covered in symbols, language, familiar and unfamiliar little pieces of mechanical life, all molded into something greater than the sum of its parts.
+The elephant has a name: American Standard.
+It’s a monumental sculpture dripping with social commentary from Lexington artist and 2020 presidential write-in candidate, Kasey Wells.

-With its rusted textures, golden crown, and campaign slogans scrawled across salvaged hubcaps and oil tanks, American Standard stands as a bold statement: part political protest, part public art, part local legend.
+With its rusted textures, golden crown, and campaign slogans scrawled across salvaged hubcaps and oil tanks, American Standard stands as a bold statement: part social commentary, part public art, part local legend.

 “I thought, I can’t just sit around and wait for some other politician to voice all the things I’m seeing that I’m concerned about,” he said.
 “I decided to be the change I want to see in the world.”